 Edenbridge-Humber Valley, a charming neighborhood in Toronto, offers a delightful living experience highlighted by its lush green spaces and welcoming community vibe.
 Perfect for those who appreciate nature, residents can enjoy approximately 50 nearby parks and tree-lined streets that enhance the area's tranquil atmosphere.
 The area is designed for connectivity and ease, with convenient walking and biking paths, as well as accessible public transit options.
 Families benefit from proximity to quality elementary schools, fostering a vibrant community spirit.
 With a variety of housing options, from spacious single-detached homes to cozy apartments, this neighborhood is an oasis within the city.

-Single detached homes are the most common housing type, representing roughly 40% of dwellings in Edenbridge-Humber Valley, whereas the rest are mainly large apartment buildings and small apartment buildings.
-This neighbourhood is primarily composed of two bedroom and four or more bedroom homes.
-About 55% of the properties in the neighbourhood are occupied by homeowners and the rest are rented.
-About 45% of homes in this neighbourhood were constructed between 1960 and 1980, while most of the remaining buildings were built pre-1960 and in the 2000s.
+Single detached homes are the predominant housing type, representing about 40% of dwellings in Edenbridge-Humber Valley, but large apartment buildings and small apartment buildings are also present in the housing stock.
+This area has a good selection of housing sizes, ranging from lofts to four or more bedrooms.
+Homeowners occupy roughly 55% of the units in Edenbridge-Humber Valley and 45% are rented.
+Around 45% of homes in this neighbourhood were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 2000s.